rveciana/rveciana.github.io/_posts/other/2015-11-30-eurostat-data-cartodb.markdown

 tags: [EUROSTAT, Open Data, CartoDB]
 teaser: cartodb-eurostat.png
 ---
 It's been a long time since I wanted to learn how to use CartoDB.
+Everybody around me is using it, even some colleagues are now working there, so I definitely had to know how to use it so I can talk with them!

-I had played a little with it, but without a small challenge it's difficult togo anywhere.
+I had played a little with it, but without a small challenge it's difficult to go anywhere.
 So I've made a map with the same EUROSTAT data used in the [previous post][previous post].
+I'm happy with the result, and it's really a good tool to create nice and useful maps very fast.

 I'll go really step-by-step (I'm still a rookie), but it's really straight forward.